 Educational Poster or Display (Grades 3-12): Create an educational poster, notebook or display about any manual activity or on any beekeeping topic of choice that is age/grade appropriate.
 Youth can also design and complete an independent study activity.

-Single Honey Product (Grades 3-12): Exhibit one of the following:
+Extracted Honey (grades 3-12)